-Seahawks training camp Day 11: Russell Wilson will sit out as Geno Smith will start preseason opener at quarterback
+Seahawks training camp Day 11: Geno Smith, not Russell Wilson, will start preseason opener at QB

 DK Metcalf and a bunch of other rookies, however, will play — and play a lot.

-That was the word from coach Pete Carroll Wednesday as he said the team is changing how it approaches the first preseason game of the year to emphasize getting as much work as possible for young players and other backups contending for roster spots.
+That was the word from coach Pete Carroll Wednesday as he said the team is changing how it approaches the first preseason game of the year to emphasize getting as much work as possible for young players and other backups contending for roster spots while even further minimizing any potential risk for veteran players whose roles on the team are secure, something that has become a growing trend around the league.

-Since becoming the starting quarterback in 2012, Wilson has always started the first preseason game to at least get on the field a little bit, usually going a series or two depending on how long he series last.
+Since becoming the starting quarterback in 2012, Wilson has always started the first preseason game to at least get on the field a little bit, usually going a series or two depending on how long the series last.

 Last year, Wilson started the preseason opener and led a 12-play touchdown drive against the Colts and then headed to the bench.